SubashGireesan-Shell/Udacity-Courses/Data Scientist Nanodegree/Project 1/README.md

 In this project, we analyze the airbnb listings in Amsterdam for the year 2022-2023.

+We have written a medium article that highlights the most importan results from this project.
+The article can be found [here](https://medium.com/@subash.gireesan/to-airbnb-or-not-the-amsterdam-story-c1d92b06f2c5)

 ## Motivation

 This project is a part of the Data Scientist Nanodegree program by Udacity.
 Here we use the CRoss Industry Standard Process for Data Mining (CRISP-DM) process to analyze the trends in the prices, reviews and availability of the various Airbnb listings in Amsterdam.